What has happened?

 How does Oxfam Australia know this will not happen again?

 Oxfam Australia takes the privacy and security of our supporters’ data extremely seriously and we have taken important steps to help prevent any similar incidents happening again.
 While we had robust security systems in place at the time, the cybercrime environment is becoming increasingly sophisticated.
 In response to this, we are constantly reviewing and strengthening our security systems to protect your information.

 Have authorities been notified?

-The matter has been reported to relevant authorities, including the Australian Cyber Security Centre (ASCS) and Office of the Australian Information Commissioner (OAIC).
+The matter has been reported to relevant authorities, including the Australian Cyber Security Centre (ACSC), Office of the Australian Information Commissioner (OAIC) and Australian Federal Police.